Soccer Red Card Rules (Official With Examples)

 2. Lunging

-If a player lunges or slides towards a player with their leg raised aggressively, the studs toward the opponent.
-It can be one leg or two, coming from the front, back, or sides.
+If a player lunges or slides toward a player with their leg raised aggressively, the studs toward the opponent.
+One leg or two can come from the front, back, or sides.
 This is classified as ‘serious foul play.

 LONDON, ENGLAND FEBRUARY 26, 2020 Thiago Alcantara of Bayern and Ross Barkley of Chelsea pictured during the 2019.20 UEFA Champions League Round of 16 game Chelsea FC vs. Bayern Munich at Stamford Bridge